+Effective body language begins with the eyes and the face.
 Eye contact is one of the most powerful forms of nonverbal communication, but many physicians forget to utilize it.
 Often, as the physician is pondering how to diagnose the patient’s condition or poring over the patient’s chart looking for new insight, they completely forget to make eye contact with the patient, even occasionally.
 Unintentionally, these physicians send a message of disinterest or condescension.

 Karen Leland, a patient relations consultant for Sterling Consulting Group, recommends that, instead of staring at the patient’s chart and writing down notes, you instead pay attention as the patient speaks, showing that you are listening.
 Then, after the patient has finished, tell them that you are going to write down what they just said instead of unintentionally avoiding eye contact the entire time.